Info for New LCCC Members

 WHITEWATER: GETTING STARTED FROM SCRATCH

 Learning to paddle whitewater takes time.
-We encourage new paddlers to join all the clubs, take classes, go to roll sessions in winter, and work on skills.
-Just getting the right gear takes a while.
-There's a lot to learn and developing the skills requires dedicated practice.
+Being a good swimmer helps a lot, because everybody ends up in the drink eventually.
+We encourage new paddlers to join all the clubs, take all the classes, go to roll sessions and work on skills.
+Just rounding up the right gear takes a while.
+There's a lot to learn and dedicated practice is needed.
 Perhaps the best way to get started is to find a stretch of river that's not too intimidating, a few friends at the same level or more advanced, and team up to go as often as you can.
 The river will teach you a lot.

 Make sure you have the right gear and have been on moving water a few times before getting on whitewater.
 A couple of the best summer learning stretches (for whitewater) in our area are Mill City to Mehama on the North Santiam River and the Lower White Salmon from below Husum to Northwestern Park.
 When the rains come in folks with drysuits train on the Washougal (down to Hathaway), East Fork Lewis (below Stewart's Landing), and the Sandy below Oxbow.
 There's no shortage of things to learn--it keeps us amused for a lifetime.